Brokttv/Vit-on-small-data/README.md

 | **Wrmup_steps in the scheduler** |  Initially tried 3% of the total steps (≈2,344) for learning rate warmup, but accuracy plateaued at 92%.
 Increasing the warmup steps to 20,000 (≈8.5× larger) improved accuracy.
 Note that using even larger warmup steps than this will likely hurt performance.
 | **Seeds** | different seed values have negligble impact and do not hurt performance.|
 | **torch.backends.cudnn.deterministic=True** and **torch.backends.cudnn.benchmark=False**|  Slightly decreases accuracy by ~0.20%.  |
-> PS: Although I don't have the resources to try that, but training for longer steps (100--->300 epochs) will likely yield accuracy gains.
+> PS: Although I don't have the resources to try that, but training for longer steps (100--->300 epochs) will likely yield accuracy gains if model's config is tuned accordingly!